expressjs/expressjs.com/en/guide/writing-middleware.md

 }
 ```

-Here we use the [`cookie-parser`](/resources/middleware/cookie-parser.html) middleware to parse incoming cookies off the `req` object and pass them to our `cookieValidator` function.
+Here, we use the [`cookie-parser`](/resources/middleware/cookie-parser.html) middleware to parse incoming cookies off the `req` object and pass them to our `cookieValidator` function.
 The `validateCookies` middleware returns a Promise that upon rejection will automatically trigger our error handler.

 ```js
 const express = require('express')